Home » Service Employment Lawyers in Chandigarh

 In writ petition either before the Supreme Court or High Court, delay and lashes by the petitioner are always dealt with seriously.
 At times, not filing representation can also invite withdrawal of the writ petition.
 The draft of the writ petition must assail the notifications/regulations/laws/bylaws/provisions to which the petitioner is aggrieved.

 The writ petition should be filed within a reasonable time after the representation is adjudicated.
 The draft of the writ petition should be comprehensive, it should include the relevant facts, the sequence of the events and notifications/regulations/laws/bylaws/provisions assailed by the petitioner.
-Our best lawyers of service law in Chandigarh can help you in contesting the most difficult cases of service law against the Union or State Government.
+Our experienced lawyers of service law in Chandigarh can help you in contesting the most difficult cases of service law against the Union or State Government.
 In the search of justice, at times, we have to take the tough decision of going to the court even against our employer.
 At such situations, we, at B&B Associates ensure that our clients get the desired results.

 Obviously, no one wants to get into court and tribunals matters.
 But unfortunately, you cannot plan the situation according to you.
 At the workplace, there can be different issues between employee and employers at the workplace.
 The importance of an expert service employment advocate will come into the picture over here.
 B&B Associates is a collaboration of quick-witted and seasoned service matter advocates in Chandigarh.
 Our team is astute and adroit at handling all legal matters.

 With us, you can connect to the service matter advocate in High Court and Supreme Court among the Punjab and Haryana High Court advocates list of ours.
 Yes, our senior service matter lawyers are helping justice seekers from more than 35 years.
-So you can trust us for the best service matter lawyers in Chandigarh to file your complaint about any discrimination, mistreatment, or employment dispute.
+So you can trust us for the service matter lawyers in Chandigarh to file your complaint about any discrimination, mistreatment, or employment dispute.

 Overview Laws regarding Employees Provident Fund in India are governed and controlled by the Employees Provident Fund Act, 1952.
 It is an Ac